battlecode/battlecode-server-2017/specs.md

 Upgrades are researchable from your HQ.
 The following upgrades are available:

 1. **Pickaxe**: When a soldier mines, in addition to mining the square it is on, it also mines each of the four orthogonally adjacent squares.
-2. **Defusion**: Soldiers can defuse mines not only in adjacent tiles, but in all tiles in its personal sight radius.
+2. **Defusion**: Soldiers can defuse mines not only in adjacent squares, but in all squares in its personal sight radius.
 They also defuse mines significantly faster.
 They still must defuse one mine at a time.
 3. **Vision**: Increases the personal sensor radius on all robots from 14 to 33 units squared.
 4. **Fusion**: The team's power decay rate is adjusted from 20% `RESOURCE_DECAY_RATE` to 1% `RESOURCE_DECAY_RATE_FUSION`.
 5. **Nuke**: You immediately win.